Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Introduction

 \IEEEPARstart{F}{rom} spacecrafts to ground stations, software has a prominent role in space systems; for this reason, the success of space missions depends on the quality of the system hardware as much on the dependability of its software.
 Mission failures due to insufficient software sanity checks~\cite{Schiaparelli} are unfortunate examples, pointing to the necessity for systematic and predictable quality assurance procedures in space software.

 Existing standards for the development of space software regulate software quality assurance and emphasize its importance.
 The most stringent regulations are the ones that concern flight software, i.e., embedded software installed on spacecrafts, our target in this paper.
 In general, software testing plays a prominent role among quality assurance activities for space software, and standards put a strong emphasis on the quality of test suites.
-For example, the European Cooperation for Space Standardization (ECCS) provides detailed guidelines for the definition and assessment of test suites~\cite{ecss80C,ecss40C}.
+For example, the European Cooperation for Space Standardization (ECSS) provides detailed guidelines for the definition and assessment of test suites~\cite{ecss80C,ecss40C}.

-Test suites assessment is typically based on code inspections performed by space authorities and independent software validation and verification (ISVV) activities, which include the verification of test procedures and data~\cite{ISVV}.
+Test suites assessment is typically based on code inspections performed by space authorities and independent software validation and verification (ISVV) activities, which include the verification of test procedures and data \JMR{3.6}{(e.g., ensure that all the requirements have been tested and that representative input partitions have been covered~\cite{ISVV})}.
 Though performed by specialized teams, such assessment is manual and thus error prone and time-consuming. \textbf{Automated and effective methods to evaluate the quality of the test suites are thus necessary.}

 Since one of the primary objectives of software testing is to identify the presence of software faults, an effective way to assess the quality of a test suite consists of artificially injecting faults in the software under test and verifying the extent to which the test suite can detect them.
 This approach is known as \emph{mutation analysis}~\cite{DeMillo78}.
 In mutation analysis, faults are automatically injected in the program through automated procedures referred to as mutation operators.
 Mutation operators enable the generation of faulty software versions that are referred to as \emph{mutants}.
-Mutation analysis helps evaluate the effectiveness of test suites based on their mutation score, which is the percentage of mutants leading to test failures.
+Mutation analysis helps evaluate the effectiveness of a test suite, for a specific software system, based on its mutation score, which is the percentage of mutants leading to test failures.

 Despite its potential, mutation analysis is not widely adopted by industry in general and space system development in particular.
 The main reasons include its limited scalability and the pertinence of the mutation score as an adequacy criterion~\cite{papadakis2016threats}.
 Indeed, for a large software system, the number of generated mutants might prevent the execution of the test suite against all the mutated versions.
 Also, the generated mutants might be either semantically equivalent to the original software~\cite{madeyski2013overcoming} or redundant with each other~\cite{Shin:TSE:DCriterion:2018}.
 Equivalent and redundant mutants may bias the mutation score as an adequacy criterion.